aaalgo/picpac3d/README.md

 pool = 4096         #
 ```

-For 2600k to sustain 50 sample/second, each volume must generate
+For a core i7 2600k to sustain 50 sample/second, each volume must generate
 about 100 examples (samples0 = samples1= 48).
 If network trains
-slower than that, samples per volume can be lowered accordingly.
+slower than that, samples per volume can be lowered accordingly
+to improve variety.
 To avoid feeding the network samples from the same volume continuously,
 a global pool of samples is maintained.
 All samples from a newly
-loaded volume are first injected into the pool, and samples are
+loaded volume are first added to the pool, and samples are
 randomly sampled from the pool for feeding into the network.
 With the above configuration, the pool contains samples from
 4096/(48+48) = 42 volumes.
 That is within the window of each